CoFH/cofh.github.io/docs/thermal-foundation/equipment/tools/axes/index.md

 **[Axes](https://minecraft.gamepedia.com/Axe)** are tools in vanilla Minecraft.
-[Thermal Foundation](/docs/thermal-foundation/) adds a set of new axes made of various metals.
+[Thermal Foundation](/docs/thermal-foundation/) adds a set of axes made of various metals.